solana-foundation/developer-content/content/courses/intro-to-solana/nfts-with-metaplex.md

 collection!
 With this, you'll complete Module 2.
 Hope you're feeling the process!
 Feel free to
-[share some quick feedback](https://airtable.com/shrOsyopqYlzvmXSC?prefill_Module=Module%202) so that we can continue to improve the course!
+[share some quick feedback](https://airtable.com/shrOsyopqYlzvmXSC?prefill_Module=Module%202) so we can continue improving the course!

 ### Completed the lab?